Nagarjun2210/Omnifood-project/README.md

 #Omnifood project
-This is first project using html,css& jquery.
+This is my first project using html,css& jquery.